Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Methodology

-By embedding physics directly into the loss landscape, PINNs reduce the burden on data to learn optical structure from scratch.
-This allows better generalization under distribution shift—particularly important in field deployment where NIR signals vary due to skin tone, perfusion, and ambient interference.
+By embedding Beer–Lambert physics into the loss landscape, PINNs reduce the burden on data to learn optical structure from scratch.
+This can improve generalization under distribution shift--particularly in low-SNR settings where NIR signals vary due to skin tone, perfusion, and ambient interference.